brian41005/Taiwan-Cinema-API/README.md

 print(response.content.decode())
 ```

-if it success, you will find some strings are about final confirm,
+If booking process succeeds, you will find some strings that are about final confirm,
-ex "我已經閱讀並同意" or something else.
+e.g. "我已經閱讀並同意" or something else.

-Mostly, it will success, but in some case:
+Mostly, it will succeed, but in some cases:

 * B9 B10 B11 B12 anyone of them has been booked

 * your ticketdict {'std': 0,'discount': 2,'heart': 0,'old': 0} is different from your [seatdict['B12'][0], seatdict['B11'][0], seatdict['B9'][0],seatdict['B10'][0]]

-you will got seats that you don't expect.
+It will got seats that you don't expect.

 In my observation, their system will put default seats instead of your setting.